 I wanted to be able to combine different transformations in different ways, but I didn't want to get lost while tracing lines (like here, for example) - the usual way of putting nodes everywhere and linking them together did not sound good for me.

-Instead, I decided to place things on screen in the order of calculation:
+Instead, I decided to place things on screen in the order of computation:

-- the calculation goes from top to bottom
+- transformations are applied from top to bottom

-- transformations on the same level are either all calculated at the same time - like with Sum here, or only one of them is calculated - like in Choice back there (that's how it looked like 3 years ago )
+- transformations on the same level are either all applied at the same time - like with Sum here, or only one of them is applied - like in Choice back there (that's how it looked like 3 years ago )

 What you see above is a slightly non-trivial "final transformation" for a hyperbolic tiling I made a few months ago.